fjcloud/snocp/README.md

-# Assisted deployment of Single Node OpenShift with terraform
+# Assisted deployment of Single Node OpenShift

 This Ansible role will permits you to deploy with assisted installer SNO.